seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

        !{ !"foo", i32 1 }

-   The behavior is to emit an error if the ``llvm.module.flags`` does not contain a flag with the ID ``!"foo"`` that has the value '1' after linking is performed.
+   The behavior is to emit an error if the ``llvm37.module.flags`` does not contain a flag with the ID ``!"foo"`` that has the value '1' after linking is performed.